VenomXNL/XNL-FiveM-Trains-U3/README.md

 	================================================================================
 	IF there are questions, help needed or anything, please use the FiveM FORUM topic to discuss and help each other.

-	This mod contains SERIOUS ISSUES due to several conflicting scripts,

-	Appearently those whom complained to me about it not working with THEIR OneSync:
-	I just received several screenshots of the script actally working IN ONESYNC.
-	So it DOES work, however it still does seem to conflict with several other functions and I DO NOT KNOW where, how or why (I/we didn't had issues though), but for that matter:
-	I have stopped developing FiveM Mod's anyway ;)

-	If anyone wants to 'take over' this project, then you are free to do so :)
-	If you do, just be respectful and credit the original authors (me AND Blumlaut), if you resume on my/our work.
 	================================================================================